The Highway Code: What is it and how do I learn it?

 Where to read the Highway Code

-- Buy an eBook for your preferred eBook reader.
+- Buy an eBook for your preferred device.

-- Visit the online version on the UK Government website.
+- Read an online version (we recommend using the official UK Government website)

-- Print the Highway Code off at home.
+- Print the Highway Code from an online source.

-- Visit your local library and borrow a physical copy.
+- Visit your local library and borrow a copy.